Beyond the Audio Guide:

 • Google Arts and Culture: This app offers Information about galleries, Articles on art, explores artists and art pieces.
 It is a very innovative app with a photo filter feature and AR but the info lacks authenticity and organization.

-• Daily Art: Again offers Information about galleries, Articles on art, explores artists and art pieces.
-It has a clean interface and you can keep track of artwork you have seen as well as a shuffle feature to be surprised but has no audio guides.
+• Daily Art: Again offers Information about galleries, articles on art, explores artists and art pieces.
+It has a clean interface and you can keep track of artwork you have seen as well as a shuffle feature but has no audio guides.

 Since I am also an avid museum goer I had some assumptions before I went into the interviews.
 I chose to write them down, set them aside and forget about them until after my user research.